MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 These are the regular synchronized users from Azure AD.

 ### Application users
 Identified by the presence of ApplicationId attribute in the system user record.
+To check the Azure AD application ID, see [View or edit the details of an application user](manage-application-users.md#view-or-edit-the-details-of-an-application-user).

 ### Non-interactive users
 - License specific provisioning business rules does not apply to these users after they are marked as non-interactive.
 Note: security group specific rules still apply.